 I am an analyst and a number theorist.
 My research is concerned with analysis on arithmetic manifolds, automorphic forms, L-functions, and analytic number theory.
 I study arithmetic objects using tools from spectral analysis, representation theory, analytic number theory, and p-adic analysis.
 A Ph.D. graduate of Princeton University, I have taught and done research at the University of Michigan, Amherst College, the Max Planck Institute for Mathematics in Bonn, Germany, and the University of Melbourne in Australia.
 My research is supported by the National Science Foundation.

 I greatly enjoy teaching mathematics at all levels, and I love talking to students.
-I am also currently the departmental freshman advisor.
+I am also currently the departmental sophomore advisor (class of 2016).
 Stop by my office any time!
 In Fall 2016, I am teaching:

 Submitted for publication: